TRADING FOREIGN DEPENDENCE FOR DOMESTIC DEPENDENCE

 When we can steal from the source?

-Which has become a staple in African politics.
+This has become a staple in African politics.

-After years or decades of misrule.
+Forced out of power, after years or decades of misrule.

-Whether the thieves were in uniform or not.
+Poverty inflicted by thieves, in uniform or not.

 Are we creating the right conditions for a revolution?